A reader asked:

 We are moving to Queensland, Australia very soon to live with family.
 We are both pensioners with no savings or assets and my husband has very large debts from a business failure a couple of years ago.
 We are hoping that once we get there we could get the money together for his bankruptcy fees.
 Will he be able to use the online application and file for bankruptcy?

-- you live in England and Wales (in other words you are just temporarily abroad) or
+- if you live in England and Wales (in other words you are just temporarily abroad) OR

-- you have been ordinarily resident in England or Wales or, had a place of residence there or have carried on business there at anytime in the three years preceding the application
+- if you have been ordinarily resident in England or Wales or, had a place of residence there or have carried on business there at any time in the three years preceding your application.

 So good news for the reader emigrating to Australia

 This is very good news for the person who asked the question above.

 Once he has submitted his application, he may be contacted by the Adjudicator to confirm where he was living in England.
 He could prepare for this by thinking what he could email as evidence showing that he was living in the UK – this could include his last P45, letters from HMRC, a tenancy agreement, a council tax statement with his name on it.

 I think he should assume that it will take longer than the Adjudicator’s target two working days to approve his application – and not worry if he doesn’t hear back quickly.

 Just because you can now apply to go bankrupt easily from outside the UK doesn’t mean that bankruptcy is necessarily a good option for you.